 What is GEMS?

-How will GEMS work?
+How does GEMS work?

 How is GEMS groundbreaking?

-What makes GEMS pioneering is that the program combines two tried-and-true financing methods, a traditional rate-reduction bond structure and on-bill financing, in a synergistic model.
+What makes GEMS pioneering is that the program combines two financing methods, a traditional rate-reduction bond structure and on-bill financing, in a synergistic model.
 This innovative structure can open the door for a whole new financing market in renewables and energy efficiency.
 Although the GEMS program was “invented in Hawaii” to serve Hawaii residents and businesses, the program has drawn national attention and could potentially serve as a model for other states.

 Public Utilities Commission Reports